Adult Onset SMA – Diagnosis and Care

 You may also experience muscle weakness or tightness in your shoulders, arms and fingers.
 If your joint tightening is on one side it can lead to poor posture or cause you discomfort, and in time may affect your ability with day-to day tasks .
 Daily stretching can help this.

 You may enjoy exercising in the bath, a swimming pool, or, if one is available in your area, a hydrotherapy pool.
 Warm water can make muscles easier to stretch.
 Swimming is a good general exercise that can help to maintain muscle condition without causing muscle damage or over-exercising.
 Talk to your physio about doing this safely and for information about your nearest facilities.
-Most public pools have standard disabled changing facilities, but if these don’t meet your needs your physiotherapist or occupational therapist (OT) may be able to advise.
+Most public pools have standard disabled changing facilities, but if these do not meet your needs your physiotherapist or occupational therapist (OT) may be able to advise.

 - Exercises for posture, standing, balance, muscle strength and control